How to properly credit any image you download from a free stock photo website:

 - Photographer’s name

-To save time, copy & paste the photo URL and the photographer’s URL into a simple text document like this:
+Copy & paste the photo URL and the photographer’s URL into a simple text document like this…

 Where To Put Your Photo Credit

 - Click on the photo to bring up the Description field